 Medical interventions to block puberty and cross-hormone treatment to achieve feminization and masculinization according to the young person’s perceived gender are not fully reversible and can cause significant adverse effects on physical, cognitive, reproductive and psychosexual development [9,10,11,12,13,14,15,16].

 Currently, while some individuals report a successful transition, we are not aware of published long-term outcome studies that have followed up adults who have undergone childhood or adolescent transition that show substantial benefit.
 As a consequence, there is no consensus that medical treatments such as the use of puberty-blocking drugs, cross-sex hormones or sexual reassignment surgery lead to better future psychosocial adjustment [17,18,19,20].

 Increasing numbers of individuals who have undergone hormonal treatment and surgical interventions subsequently report experiencing regret and a wish to de-transition .
 They describe significant psychological and physical suffering, including loss of fertility and sexual function as a consequence of decisions made when younger [22,23,24,25,26,27].

-Medico-legal considerations must be fully appreciated in this area of clinical practice.
-Health professionals are exposed to significant legal risks:
+Medico legal considerations must be fully appreciated in this area of clinical practice.
+Health professionals are exposed to significant legal risk: